Passer rating: NFL and CFL formula

 If the result of any calculation is greater than 2.375, it is set to 2.375.
 If the result is a negative number, it is set to zero.

 Then, the above calculations are used to complete the passer rating:

 NCAA formula

-The NCAA passing efficiency formula is similar to that of the NFL passer rating, but does not impose limits on the four components:
+The NCAA passing efficiency formula is similar to that of the NFL passer rating, but does not impose limits on the four components.
+The formula is based on college football data between 1965 and 1978, and when the formula was first created, a 100 passer efficiency indicated an average performance.